PixArt-alpha/PixArt-alpha/README.md

 # 🤗Acknowledgements
 - Thanks to [Diffusers](https://github.com/huggingface/diffusers) for their wonderful technical support and awesome collaboration!
-- Thanks to [huggingface](https://github.com/huggingface) for sponsoring the nicely demo!
+- Thanks to [Hugging Face](https://github.com/huggingface) for sponsoring the nicely demo!
 - Thanks to [DiT](https://github.com/facebookresearch/DiT) for their wonderful work and codebase!